 Change your ISO to a very high number (1600 or 3200, probably).
 This will make your camera more sensitive to the light in the room.

 Then, the camera will figure out the shutter speed based on the light - it just depends on what the light looks like in the room.
 Hopefully it won't be too slow (anything slower than about 1/125 will not freeze your daughter's motion).

 Remember to focus carefully on your child, because a big aperture means you have a shallower depth of field, and she might be slightly blurry if you focused generally on the stage instead of her.

 I will warn you... the chances of getting an amazing picture in a large theater are slim.
 You can absolutely get a picture with her in it, but make sure you go in with the right expectations.

-(Note: If you’re getting REALLY long shutter speeds that you can’t even hand-hold, like 1/20 of a second, then I’d suggest you move to shutter-priority mode.
-Keep the high ISO, and set the shutter speed as low as you can hand-hold, like 1/80, and at least be able to get a dark picture.
-You may be able to brighten it up on the computer when you edit it, and then it won’t be blurry.)
+(Note: If you're getting REALLY long shutter speeds that you can't even hand-hold, like 1/20 of a second, then I'd suggest you move to shutter-priority mode.
+Keep the high ISO, and set the shutter speed as low as you can hand-hold, like 1/80, to at least get a dark picture.
+You may be able to brighten it up on the computer when you edit it and then it won't be blurry.)

-I do suggest you try to get a really good picture of you child with their instrument not on the stage.
-One option is to take a good one before the concert when she’s all dressed up and ready to go.
-Another would be to get one with the music teacher afterward, when the jitters are gone and she’s proud of her performance.
+I do suggest you try to get a really good picture of your child with their instrument offstage.
+One option is to take a good one before the concert when she's all dressed up and ready to go.
+Another would be to get one with the music teacher afterward, when the jitters are gone and your daughter is proud of her performance.